RKHSMetaMod: An R package to estimate the Hoeffding decomposition of a complex model by solving RKHS ridge group sparse optimization problem: RKHSMetaMod through examples

 The Sobol indices of the g-function can be expressed analytically:

 Set $c_1=0.2$, $c_2=0.6$, $c_3=0.8$ and $(c_a)_{a>3}=100$.
-With these values of coefficients $c_a$, the variables $X_1, X_2$ and $X_3$ explain $99.94\%$ of the variance of the function $m(X)$ (see Table \ref{trueSI}).
+With these values of coefficients $c_a$, the variables $X_1, X_2$ and $X_3$ explain $99.98\%$ of the variance of the function $m(X)$ (see Table \ref{trueSI}).

-In this Section, four examples are presented.
-In all examples the value of Dmax is set as three.
+In this Section, three examples are presented.
+In all examples, the value of Dmax is set as three.
 Example \ref{ex:1} illustrates the use of the \fct{RKHSMetMod} function by considering three different kernels, "matern", "brownian", and "gaussian" (see Table \ref{kernels}), and three datasets of $n\in\{50,100,200\}$ observations and $d=5$ input variables.
-In Example \ref{ex:2}, the function \fct{RKHSMetMod$\_$qmax} is illustrated for dataset of $n=500$ observations and $d=10$ input variables.
 The larger datasets with $n\in\{1000,2000,5000\}$ observations and $d=10$ input variables are studied in Examples \ref{ex:3} and \ref{ex:4}.

 In each example, two independent datasets are generated: $(X,Y)$ to estimate the meta-models, and $(XT,YT)$ to estimate the prediction errors.
-The design matrices $X$ and $XT$ are the Latin Hypercube Samples of the input variables that are generated using \fct{maximinLHS} function of the package \pkg{lhs} available at \url{https://CRAN.R-project.org/package=lhs}:\\ \texttt{ R> library(lhs)\\ R> X <- maximinLHS(n,d)\\ R> XT <- maximinLHS(n,d)\\ } The response variables $Y$ and $YT$ are calculated as $Y=m(X)+\sigma\varepsilon$ and $YT=m(XT)+\sigma\varepsilon_T$, where $\sigma=0.2$, and $\varepsilon$, $\varepsilon_T$ are distributed independently according to the centered Gaussian distribution with variance equals to one:\\ \texttt{ R> a <- c(0.2,0.6,0.8,100,100,100,100,100,100,100)[1:d]\\ R> sigma <- 0.2\\ R> g=1;for (i in 1:d) g=g*(abs(4*X[,i]-2)+a[i])/(1+a[i])\\ R> epsilon <- rnorm(n,0,1)\\ R> Y <- g + sigma*epsilon\\ R> gT=1;for (i in 1:d) gT=gT*(abs(4*XT[,i]-2)+a[i])/(1+a[i])\\ R> epsilonT <- rnorm(n,0,1)\\ R> YT <- gT + sigma*epsilonT\\ } \begin{exemp} RKHS meta-model estimation using \fct{RKHSMetMod} function: \end{exemp} In this example, three datasets of $n$ points \fct{maximinLHS} over $[0,1]^d$ are generated with $n\in\{50,100,200\}$ and $d=5$, and a grid of five values for each of the tuning parameters $\mu$ and $\gamma$ is considered as follows:
+The design matrices $X$ and $XT$ are the Latin Hypercube Samples of the input variables that are generated using \fct{maximinLHS} function of the package \pkg{lhs} available at CRAN \cite{lhspackage}:\\ \texttt{ R> library(lhs); X <- maximinLHS(n, d); XT <- maximinLHS(n, d)\\ } The response variables $Y$ and $YT$ are calculated as $Y=m(X)+\varepsilon$ and $YT=m(XT)+\varepsilon_T$, where $\varepsilon$, and $\varepsilon_T$ are centered Gaussian random variables with $\sigma^2=(0.2)^2$:\\ \texttt{ R> a <- c(0.2, 0.6, 0.8, 100, 100, 100, 100, 100, 100, 100)[1:d]\\ R> g=1; for (i in 1:d) g = g*(abs(4*X[,i]-2)+a[i])/(1+a[i])\\ R> sigma <- 0.2 \\ R> epsilon <- rnorm(n, 0, sigma*sigma); Y <- g + epsilon\\ R> gT=1; for (i in 1:d) gT = gT*(abs(4*XT[,i]-2)+a[i])/(1+a[i])\\ R> epsilonT <- rnorm(n, 0, sigma*sigma); YT <- gT + epsilonT\\ } \begin{exemp} RKHS meta-model estimation using \fct{RKHSMetMod} function: \end{exemp} In this example, three datasets of $n$ points \fct{maximinLHS} over $[0,1]^d$ are generated with $n\in\{50,100,200\}$ and $d=5$, and a grid of five values for each of the tuning parameters $\mu$ and $\gamma$ is considered as follows: